stanislaw/SoftwareDesignHeuristics/README.md

 reading the requirements should be able to get all the information they need from one document or from one section of a document.
 They should not have to jump between different sections to understand the requirement.
-(Patterns for Effective Use Cases by Steve Adolph et al.)
+(Patterns for Effective Use Cases by Steve Adolph et al., Chapter 7.1)

 ## Safety